christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 ---
 ![Classification]({{ site.url }}/img/digits.png)

-Install on a AWS g2 instance, with Ubuntu 14.04.
+Install procedure on a AWS g2 instance, with Ubuntu 14.04.

+You can find my public AMI **ami-2d4bc75e**, tested on g2.2xlarge and t2.large instances.

 # Install Cuda and Cudnn